theKashey/rewiremock/README.md

 # Not working?
  If something is not working - just check that you:
-  - added some plugin to transform names
+  - added a plugin to transform names (nodejs, webpackAlias or relative)
   - use .toBeUsed for each mocks
-And they actually was mocked.
-If not - check plugins
+And they actually were mocked.
+If not - rewiremock will throw an Error.

 # Setup